MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-viva-sales-sf.md

 - You must be a tenant administrator to install the integrated app from the [Microsoft 365 admin center](https://admin.microsoft.com/).
 [How do I find my tenant admin?](#how-do-i-find-my-tenant-admin)
 - You must be a Teams administrator to create a setup policy in the [Teams admin center](https://admin.teams.microsoft.com/dashboard).
+- You must assign the Copilot for Sales license to each user that will be using the product.
+[Learn more about assigning licenses from the Microsoft 365 admin center](/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide&preserve-view=true)

 ## Step 1: Install and deploy the Copilot for Sales Outlook Add-in